Multirate Exponential Rosenbrock Methods: Multirate Exponential Rosenbrock Methods

 \subsubsection{A global error representation of MERB methods}

 Since MERB methods \eqref{eq:MERBa}--\eqref{eq:MERBb} result in a numerical solution $\hat{u}_{n+1}$ which approximates the numerical solution $u_{n+1}$ of ExpRB methods (as denoted above) at time $t_{n+1}$, we will employ the local errors of ExpRB methods to analyze the global error of MERB methods.
-To this end, throughout the paper the following error notations will be used.
+Throughout the paper the following error notations will be used.